techupskills/3in1-presentation/README.md

-# ATO Meetup: 3-in-1 - Agents, RAG and Local Models
+# Presentation: AI 3-in-1 - Agents, RAG and Local Models

-Repository for ATO Meetup Examples
+Repository for NFJS Presentation

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the code if you want.